Overview

 size.
 It defaults to 1px. - The line is solid by default.
 We switch to dashed or dotted with

 variant. - The line doesn't add margin around itself by default.
-We add margin with my or mx.
+We can add margin with my or mx.

 - The line's color defaults to: